akeneo/pim-docs/developer_guide/migration/index.rst

 .. note::

-   If you gett a 500 error after upgrading and clear cache aint working try to clear the apc cache with a php script or restart Apache/Web server.
+    If you get a 500 error after upgrading and clear cache isn't working try to clear the apc cache with a php script or restart Apache/Web server.

 .. code-block:: bash